Arnauwu/Rose_Rebellion/README.md

 ### ⚡ Optimizations
 * **Pathfiding A*:** for a correct and better entities tracking.
+* **Lazy Pathfiding*:** for a stable use of memory.
 * **Render Logic:** Optimized sprite batching and implemented rotated tiles to reduce memory usage.

 ### 🪲 Bug Fixes
 Use a lot of ram memory in walk in entities, that cause slight loss of frames.
+Some room transitions detect a false path leading to higher use of ram than expected, causes the game to be stoped some frames
 ---

 ## 🔗 Assets